frontenddogma/css-optimization-basics/manuscript/operation.md

 The first problem with optimizing for selectors is that the gains are negligible.
 Yes, some selectors are slower than others, and from the way they work this is probably going to be the case until the world ends.
 Alas, nothing practically relevant follows from this observation: The effects are not felt by us nor by our end users.
 We do not ship websites that use 25,000 rules of the type of `:after` (and nothing else) to bring pages to a crawl; a) they don’t come to a crawl, b) who writes code like that has other issues.

-The second problem with optimizing for selectors is that we over-optimize and micro-manage, and actually slow down our workflow writing worse CSS.
-Putting up rules in place for how _selectors_ should look like is adding a cognitive restriction that only hinders a team of developers, and the outcome is not any more elegant code in terms of code minimalism (though those of us who connect verbosity with understandability may have a point).
+The second problem with optimizing for selectors is that we over-optimize and micro-manage, and actually slow down our workflow writing _worse_ CSS.
+Putting up rules in place for how _selectors_ should look like is adding a cognitive restriction that only hinders a team of developers, and the outcome is not any more elegant code in terms of code minimalism (though those who connect verbosity with understandability may have a point).

 Where we are right now, selector performance is still a box better left closed.